Fresno County, California: Agriculture

 The grape harvest brought in $1,046,356,645 in 2017.
 Production is chronically threatened by the presence of the Glassy-Winged Sharpshooter and the disease it carries, Pierce's Disease.
 See Glassy-Winged Sharpshooter in California and Pierce's Disease in California.

+Pistachio production in the United States was 523,900 MT in 2021, with 40% of that number being from Fresno, California.

 The peach harvest was worth $264,139,238 in 2017.

 Fresno is the second highest cotton producer in the state, harvesting 223,443 bales in 2017.
 This is a close second to neighboring Kings.

 Due to its tremendous agricultural success, the county also has a tremendous problem with glyphosate resistance.
 Okada et al., 2013 finds a high degree of resistance in Marestail (Conyza canadensis).